Why do this?

 - The tests are more effective at detecting infections when used on a herd basis rather than on individuals or small groups

-Therefore, it is worthwhile carrying out post-movement testing even if the animals have passed a pre-movement test as it gives another opportunity to pick up any undetected infection or animals infected with M. bovis following the test e.g. during transit.
+Therefore, it is worthwhile carrying out post-movement TB testing even if the animals have passed a pre-movement test as it provides another opportunity to pick up any undetected infection or animals infected with M. bovis following the test e.g. during transit.

 The limitations of the TB test create a particular risk in relation to bull hire.
 As bulls may visit several herds each year they pose a high risk of spreading TB and it would be preferable not to use hire bulls at all.